Cocaine Addiction

 Why Is Cocaine Addictive?

-Cocaine is highly addictive because it works on certain neurotransmitters in the brain.
-Using cocaine produces a flood of dopamine, a brain chemical that impacts our movements, memory, and emotions.
+Cocaine is highly addictive due to how it works on certain neurotransmitters in the brain.
+Using cocaine activates part of your brain’s reward system, releasing a flood of dopamine and serotonin.

 Over time, the brain becomes used to this extra flow of dopamine.
 The user may begin to experience cravings for cocaine and, over time, may need more cocaine to achieve the same effects.